- Want to Know More About Saltillo Tile Flooring?

 Square, Hexagon, Octagon, and Rectangle tiles are shapes and patterns that set the Mexican tile industry standard.

-But, there are also decorative shapes, including San Felipe (Arabesque), Fleur de Lis, Riviera Pattern (a combination of San Felipe & Fleur de Lis), Botella, Star & Cross Pattern, and Rhombus.
+However, there are also decorative shapes, including San Felipe (Arabesque), Fleur de Lis, Riviera Pattern (a combination of San Felipe and Fleur de Lis), Botella, Star & Cross Pattern, and Rhombus.

 Interior designers and architects delight in the possibilities of custom-made shapes and sizes.
 Mexican producers are open to custom projects if enough quantity is required.

-◊ For instance, most Saltillo tiles have an average thickness of 5/8”.
-But large format tiles have a thickness of up to 1”.
+◊ For instance, most Saltillo tiles have an average thickness of 5/8”, but large-format tiles can be up to 1” thick.
 During installation, set tiles on a concrete slab or prepared wood subfloor.

 ◊ Conversely, Saltillo pavers are approximately 2” thick and are usually unsealed.
 Also, Mexican floor tiles can be installed in compacted soil as stepping stones or walkways.
 There are limited shapes and sizes in Saltillo pavers.